Other / mixed grade configuration · Homestead, FL

 What is the racial and ethnic makeup of Gateway Environmental K-8 Learning Center?

-The largest demographic group at Gateway Environmental K-8 Learning Center is Hispanic or Latino at 51.0%.
-The school serves a diverse student body in HOMESTEAD, FL.
+The largest demographic group at Gateway Environmental K-8 Learning Center is Hispanic or Latino at 51.0% of enrollment, in Homestead, FL.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 54.0/100.

 What is the Resource Investment Index for Gateway Environmental K-8 Learning Center?

-Gateway Environmental K-8 Learning Center has a Resource Investment Index of 25/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Gateway Environmental K-8 Learning Center has a Resource Investment Index of 27/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page